Umbilical Cord Appearance and Care

 Some additional tips:

 - Allow the cord to fall off on its own.
-Do not try to pull off the cord yourself, even if it appears to be hanging or dangling; pulling off the cord can cause unnecessary bleeding and harm to your baby.
+Never try to pull off the cord, even if it seems to be dangling or hanging.
+Pulling off the cord may result in unnecessary bleeding and harm to your baby.

 Can't find the health information you’re looking for?